 The Norton Children’s cardiac rehabilitation program provides exercise and education to help adult patients and pediatric patients feel better, increase endurance and improve their overall quality of life.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
-Our pediatric physical medicine and rehabilitation physicians work associated with Norton Children’s Heart Institute have the experience to tailor a cardiac rehabilitation program to best fit your child’s needs.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Our pediatric physical medicine and rehabilitation physicians with Norton Children’s Heart Institute have the experience to tailor a cardiac rehabilitation program to best fit your child’s needs.

-Pediatric cardiac rehabilitation and rehab for adult congenital heart disease patients can:
+Cardiac rehab for children and adults with congenital heart disease can:

 - Reduce shortness of breath, chest pain and fatigue